yulondawyatt/unit-fundamentals/control-flow/readme.md

 const isHungry = "very"; // Could also be `"a little"` or `"not at all"`.
 ```

-Determining the inputs _and their possible values_ will help for the next step.
+Determining the inputs _and their possible values_ will help with the next step.

 ### What are the potential outputs?